ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     - Up to ten million rows of sensitive data
     - Up to 32 columns (fields) per data source

 2. Structure the sensitive data in the .csv file such that the first row includes the names of the fields you'll use for EDM-based classification.
-In your .csv file, you might have field names, such as "ssn", "birthdate", "firstname", "lastname", and so on. <br/>As an example, our .csv file is called *PatientRecords.csv*.
-It includes columns, such as *PatientID*, *MRN*, *lastname*, *FirstName*, *SSN* and more.
+In your .csv file, you might have field names, such as "ssn", "birthdate", "firstname", "lastname", and so on.
+As an example, our .csv file is called *PatientRecords.csv*, and its columns include *PatientID*, *MRN*, *lastname*, *FirstName*, *SSN* and more.

 3. Define the schema for the database of sensitive information in .xml format (similar to our example below).
 Name this schema file `edm.xml`, and configure it such that for each column in the database, there is a line that uses the syntax `<Field name="" unique="" searchable=""/>`.

     - Use column names for *Field name* values.
-    - Use `unique="true"` for the fields that contain unique values (Social Security numbers, identification numbers, etc.); otherwise, use `unique="false"`.
+    - Use *unique="true"* for the fields that contain unique values (Social Security numbers, identification numbers, etc.); otherwise, use *unique="false"*.
-    - Use `searchable="true"` for the fields that should be searchable.
+    - Use *searchable="true"* for the fields that should be searchable.
 No more than five fields per database should be searchable.
-All the rest should have `searchable="false"`.
+All the rest should have *searchable="false"*.

     As an example, the following .xml file defines the schema for a patient records database.
-Here, we specified five fields (*PatientID*, *MRN*, *SSN*, *Phone*, and *DOB*) as searchable for EDM-based classification.
+Here, we specified five fields as searchable for EDM-based classification: *PatientID*, *MRN*, *SSN*, *Phone*, and *DOB*.

     (You can copy our example and modify it for your use.)

     ```
         <?xml version="1.0" encoding="utf-8"?>